morganthomas/winning-arguments/winning-arguments.md

 If one needs to classify human males as tall or not tall for some practical purpose, then in practice one will usually define a semi-arbitrary exact cut-off point, some height measurement *x*, stipulating that all males of height less than *x* are not tall, and all males of height more than *x* are tall.
 If one encountered a male whose height was exactly *x*, to within the limits of the precision of the measuring apparatus, then one would semi-arbitrarily make a decision as to whether or not they count as tall for whatever practical purpose is at hand.

+The generalization of these comments is that in practical contexts, when one is dealing with vague predicates (e.g. "tall"), intermediate cases are handled (usually) by semi-arbitrarily classifying the object as satisfying or not satisfying the predicate in question.

+In contexts where this is the rule, we can think of vague predicates as being incomplete precise predicates, whose definitions are extended on an *ad hoc* basis to deal with intermediate cases as they arise.

 ## Fallacies

 ## Biases